VJ-HLR-Developers/Half-Life-Resurgence/README.md

 # Half-Life-Resurgence
-A mod that recreates many of the Half Life NPCs, Weapons and Entities into Garry's Mod
+A mod that recreates many of the Half Life NPCs, Weapons and Entities into Garry's Mod.